omeka/omeka-s-enduser/docs/sites/site_settings.md

 ![search settings, all empty](../sites/sitesfiles/sites_settingssearch.png)

+**Search resources** is a series of checkboxes which let you select which types of resources are searched from the main search field on the site.
+Select from: site pages, items, and item sets.
+You can select all if you want.

 **Templates** allows you to limit the properties for advanced item or item set search to only properties included in a template or templates.
 When this field is empty, the "Search by Value" on the advanced search will display all properties from all vocabularies in the Omeka S installation.
 Applying a template not only limits the options in the dropdown, it also includes your alternate labels for properties:

 ![Detail view of a dropdown menu for the option 'Search by value".
 Values loaded include Creator:Author, Date: Date of Publication, and Description.](../sites/sitesfiles/sites_settingtemp.png)